 Introduction

-In addition to standard and enhanced resolution time-series data, SolarAnywhere® offers high resolution time-series data for more accurate sub-hourly PV modeling.
+In addition to standard and enhanced resolution time-series data, SolarAnywhere® offers high resolution time-series and typical year (TGY/TDY) data for more accurate sub-hourly PV modeling.
 High-resolution data has the following key features:

-1. Five-minute, 500-meter nominal native resolution using the maximum-available resolution of the latest generation of weather satellites for cloud detection to provide superior and reliable sub-hourly PV performance.
-The full resolution satellite data reveals the solar resource intermittency and is the best possible reference—i.e., source of truth—for sub-hourly solar models.
+- Five-minute, 500-meter nominal native resolution time-series data using the maximum-available resolution of the latest generation of weather satellites for cloud detection to provide superior and reliable sub-hourly PV performance.
+The full resolution satellite data reveals the solar resource intermittency.

-2. True Dynamics (TD), a unique methodology for preparing satellite images for sub-hourly analysis and a feature of SolarAnywhere high-resolution data.
+- True Dynamics (TD), a unique methodology for preparing satellite images for sub-hourly analysis and a feature of SolarAnywhere high-resolution time-series data.
 True Dynamics describes solar data that’s been augmented with statistical techniques to behave more like ground-based measurements of real sunlight.
-TD is available as an option with high resolution data.
+TD is applied to all high-resolution time-series (5-minute, 500-meter) data requests.

 Methodology